Patient education: Hemodialysis (Beyond the Basics)

 Hemodialysis can be done at a dialysis center or at home.

-Home dialysis is generally done three to seven times per week and takes between three and ten hours per session.
-Hemodialysis that is done during the daytime is often done for about three to four hours, four to seven days each week.
+Home dialysis is generally done three to seven times per week and takes between 3 and 10 hours per session.
+Hemodialysis that is done during the daytime is often done for approximately three to four hours, four to seven days each week.
 Hemodialysis that is done at night (called nocturnal hemodialysis) is typically done three to seven times weekly while you are sleeping.
 Additional time is needed to prepare and clean up.

 Equipment — Home hemodialysis requires that you have a dialysis machine in your home.
 Depending upon the machine, additional supplies may be needed, including water treatment tanks, dialyzers, bottles of dialysate, bleach and disinfectant, syringes, needles, medications, blood tubes, and water test kits.
 Some machines require electrical and plumbing modifications in the area of the home where dialysis will be done.
 Currently available home hemodialysis machines are approximately the size of a bedside table.

 Hemodialysis can also be done at night (called nocturnal hemodialysis) in a dialysis center, typically three times weekly while you are sleeping in the center.
 As with home nocturnal hemodialysis, additional time is needed to prepare and clean up.
-Nocturnal hemodialysis also seems to provide substantial benefits compared to conventional in-center, three times weekly hemodialysis treatments that are 3 to 4 hours in duration.
-These longer dialysis treatments can result in a significant improvement in your well being, reduces symptoms during and between dialyses, and improves quality of life.
+Nocturnal hemodialysis also seems to provide substantial benefits compared with conventional in-center, three times weekly hemodialysis treatments that are three to four hours in duration.
+These longer dialysis treatments can result in a significant improvement in your well-being, reduce symptoms during and between dialyses, and improve quality of life.

 Travel options — Dialysis centers are located throughout the United States and in many locations around the world.
 Patients who require dialysis but wish to travel can make an appointment at a dialysis center in the location where they will be traveling (called a transient center).
 Many dialysis centers have a staff member, either a nurse or social worker, who can help arrange the appointment; planning should begin six to eight weeks in advance to ensure that space is available.